com4/octoeb/README.md

     octoeb --help

+## Developing
+Install the package using

+    pip install --editable .

+Start coding!

 ## Configuration
 The script looks for the file `.octoebrc` in either the current directory or your home directory.
 You can also place the config in `~/.config/octoeb`.
 We